Website Design 5

 Responsive Web Design uses several methods of Layout Page Grid Control so that the page Adds or Removes various parts of itself to accomodate the changes in Device screen sizes... therefore becoming more usable in a all screen widths by using only ONE PAGE SOURCE CODE... you can read up on it Here or simply just Google for it!

-This concludes our discussion on Mobile Web Pages, we hope you have lots of fun with Your Designs...
+This concludes our discussion on Mobile Web Pages, I hope you have lots of fun with Your Designs...